The Journey Timeline

 After four years of setup and teardown at Bernard Middle School, The Journey South County moved into a permanent home in Affton, MO.

 Responding to God’s call to grow in diversity, The Journey Hanley Road relocated to a new building in University City, north of the Delmar divide.

 One Church.
 Five Locations.

-The Journey is one church with six locations, praying for our whole St. Louis metro region to be awakened to and transformed by the love of Jesus.
+The Journey is one church with five locations, praying for our whole St. Louis metro region to be awakened to and transformed by the love of Jesus.

 Who We Are